ThatTakashi/NatsukashiUI/README.md

 # Natsukashi UI
-*A nostalgic feeling android launcher designed after Japanese flip phones*
+*A nostalgic feeling android experiance designed after 2000s feature phones*

 ## What is this?:
+Natsukashi UI is both a custom home screen launcher and a full suite of apps that make your android based flip phone really feel like one straight out of 2005!

 ## Installation:
 To install Natsukashi UI, simply download the latest version of the app from "here".